mhaugrud/msumcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

 instructions that all turtles know how to respond to.

-.. admonition:: Complete the rectangle ...
+.. admonition:: Modify the program ...

-    Modify the program by adding the commands necessary to have *alex* complete the rectangle.
+   Starting on line 7, adding the commands necessary to have *alex* complete the rectangle.

 **Check your understanding**